denironyx/devPython/python-crash-course/chapter10/README.md

 Many of your programs will ask users to input certain kinds of information.
 You might allow users to store preferences in a game or provide data for a visualization.
 Whatever the focus of your program is, you'll store the information users provide in data structures suchh as lists and dictionaries.
 When users close a program, you'll almost always want to save the information they entered.
 A simple way to do this involves storing your data using the json module.

 ##### using json.dump() and json.load()
+Let’s write a short program that stores a set of numbers and another program that reads these numbers back into memory.
+The first program will use json.dump() to store the set of numbers, and the second program will use json.load().

+##### Saving and Reading User-Generated Data
+Saving data with json is useful when you're working with user-generated data, because if you don't store store your user's information somehow.
+You'll lose it when the program stops running.